marz1877/LRCv2/README.md

 ### 2. Player MUST show midi-piano-roll to work as a karaoke or Singing Learning Tool.

 #### Other Audio+MIDI Formats
-  1. Multitrack OGG
+ 1. Multi-track OGG
  1. MP4/M4A with SMF tracks
  1. WAV with MIDI Metadata

  - https://github.com/jeffreyjohnens/MetaMIDIDataset